Ginga (train): History

 The name "Ginga" was first carried from the start of the 15 September 1949 timetable revision by the overnight sleeper train departing from Tokyo at 20:30 to Osaka (arriving at 07:54) and the opposite working from Osaka (21:00) to Tokyo (07:30).
 Other overnight trains between Tokyo and Osaka were named Myōjō and Ryūsei.
 Initially formed of first and second class cars only, third class seating cars were added to the Ginga formation from 24 September the same year.

 11 November 1953 timetable revision

 With the completion of electrification to Inazawa, overnight trains between Tokyo and Osaka were increased to four return workings nightly: Myōjō, Ginga, Suisei, and Gekkō.
 From this date, the Ginga operated from Tokyo (20:30) to Kobe (08:25), with the opposite working from Kobe (20:10) to Tokyo (07:53).
 From 20 March 1956, third-class sleeping cars were included in the train formations.

 19 November 1956 timetable revision

-With the completion of electrification on the Tōkaidō Mainline, journey times were reduced, and the Ginga timings became Tokyo (21:00) to Kobe (08:20), with the opposite working from Kobe (21:10) to Tokyo (09:03).
+With the completion of electrification on the Tōkaidō Main line, journey times were reduced, and the Ginga timings became Tokyo (21:00) to Kobe (08:20), with the opposite working from Kobe (21:10) to Tokyo (09:03).